frontpopularcat/spanishradicals.github.io/README.md

 # spanishradicals.github.io
-Videos of the Spanish Violence lived in some Cities of Spain by some Spanish Radicals in October 2017 https://spanishradicals.github.io
+Videos of the Spanish Radicals Violence lived in some Cities of Spain since Catalan Refendum of October 1, 2017 https://spanishradicals.github.io